""

 Courses in diploma programmes shall be at the MS level, and meet the relevant standards.
 A diploma is conferred on completion of diploma studies, confirming that the student has completed diploma studies in the relevant field.
 The student's overall grade is a weighted average of the grades from the courses comprising the programme.
 Minimum grade required in diploma studies is 6.0.

-A special assessment of the student's performance is carried out in the case of diploma studies for up to 90 ECTS credits, whereof practical training comprises 30 ECTS.
 The duration of diploma studies is normally three to four semesters, plus practical training; the entire study programme shall be completed within three years.
 The student's progress in his/her studies shall be in accord with the advertised syllabus, and available courses.

 The following documents must accompany an application for this programme: